Build Beyond Belief

 Let the AI build it, then look at what you got

-The AI will give you either a finished product (text, a plan, a document) or code you can run.
+The AI will give you either a draft, a plan, a document, or code you can run.
 Read through it.
 Does it match what you described?
-What's missing?
+What is missing?
+What would make it useful?

 You don't need to understand the code.
 You need to understand the result.
 Run it, look at it, use it.